lunasec-io/lunasec/docs/pages/overview/demo-app/code-walkthrough.md

 The apps are really multiple apps, one for each of the different modes.
 We wanted to reuse as much code as possible, which lives in the `common` folders of each app.
 Only code that needs to be different for each demo is broken into folders like [/src/dedicated-tokenizer/passport-express](https://github.com/lunasec-io/lunasec-monorepo/tree/demo-app-refactor/js/demo-apps/packages/demo-back-end/src/dedicated-tokenizer/passport-express).
-That's a bit confusing but this needs to be maintainable and we also use it for end-to-end integration testing.
+That's a bit confusing but this needs to be maintainable and we also use it for integration testing.

 #### Front-end
+The frontend modes that use the `dedicated-tokenizer` are virtually identical and so almost all of their code lives in `common`.
+All frontend features work the same regardless of whether express, graphql, or some other transport layer is used.
+The only difference is how the tokens(and other data) are fetched, which happens inside the `store` file.

 You can see the Secure Components being used [here](https://github.com/lunasec-io/lunasec-monorepo/tree/demo-app-refactor/js/demo-apps/packages/react-front-end/src/common/components/secure-components).

 To see the LunaSec Provider wrapping the components, look [here](https://github.com/lunasec-io/lunasec-monorepo/blob/de384d69d4c78e6b39505561c6c25b6a34a34e23/js/demo-apps/packages/react-front-end/src/common/App.tsx#L37).

-The frontend modes that use the `dedicated-tokenizer` are virtually identical and so almost all of their code lives in `common`.
-All frontend features work the same regardless of whether express, graphql, or some other transport layer is used, the only difference is where the tokens are fetched from, which in this case happens inside the `store`.

 Note the use of the `SecureInput` element [natively with MaterialUi](https://github.com/lunasec-io/lunasec-monorepo/blob/de384d69d4c78e6b39505561c6c25b6a34a34e23/js/demo-apps/packages/react-front-end/src/common/components/secure-components/SecureInputDemo.tsx#L118).